tjknoth/cse130-web/assignments.md

 **LATE POLICY:** You have a total of **4** late days that can be used in atomic units over the entire quarter.
-By *atomic* I mean, for example, that 35 mins over the deadline is equal to 1 late day.
+By *atomic* I mean, for example, that 35 minutes over the deadline is equal to 1 late day.

 ## Assignments

+Will appear here

+<!--
 - [HW #0](https://github.com/cse130-fa19/00-lambda): The Lambda Calculus (due Wed 10/16 by 11:59pm)

-<!--
 - [HW #1](https://github.com/cse130-wi19/01-haskell): Introduction to Haskell (due Mon 1/28 by 1pm)

 - [HW #2](https://github.com/cse130-wi19/02-random-art): Random Art (due ~~Mon 2/4~~ Wed 2/6 by 1pm)